 Sharron Ward spoke to TV3News New Zealand about another shocking killing of a New Zealand woman in Libya.

-For a full round up of news prior to 2010 and screenings of Addicted in Afghanistan – see the Katalyst blog.
+For a full round up of news prior to 2010 and screening announcements of Addicted in Afghanistan - please see the dedicated Katalyst blog.